MarieTemple-Boyer/Cannings/README.md

 The file 'fixation' allows to compute the time to fixation or extinction of an allele A that have a selective advantage.

 The submodule cannings_data allows to compute a lot of fixation times, to store the simulations and handle to data collected.
+It is usefull to compare fecundity and viability selection.
+Yet it is not designed to have both fecundity and viability selection.

 ## Installation